SPJasti/dominant_color_using_Kmeans/README.md

+# update ! made a App using Vuforia (if hand is dirty it superimposes germs ) : soon will be uploaded on existing/new repository
+#
 # dominant_color_using_Kmeans and hex value finder and neutral color remover (*work in progress*)
 combined.py - this code will check each pixel and apply K Means clustering to find out a dominant colour . hex_color.py - will check for dominat colours and convert there RGB value to HEX value